Institute for Citizenship

-The Institute for Citizenship is a UK national independent charity.
-Their aim is to promote informed, active citizenship and greater participation in democracy and society through a combination of community projects, research, education and discussion and debate.
+The Institute for Citizenship was a UK national independent charity.
+Its aim was to promote informed, active citizenship and greater participation in democracy and society through a combination of community projects, research, education and discussion and debate.

-The Institute for Citizenship was formed in 1992 by Lord Bernard Weatherill following the work of the UK All-Party Parliamentary Commission on Citizenship.
-Since its inception the Institute for Citizenship has campaigned for greater awareness of moral rights and responsibilities, and pioneered a range of citizenship resources in response to the introduction of Citizenship Education as part of the national Curriculum in 2002.
+The Institute for Citizenship was formed in 1992 by Lord Weatherill following the work of the UK All-Party Parliamentary Commission on Citizenship.
+It campaigned for greater awareness of moral rights and responsibilities, and pioneered a range of citizenship resources in response to the introduction of Citizenship Education as part of the national Curriculum in 2002.

-The institute is currently involved in projects that promote vital 21st Century skills such as opinion forming, debating, speaking and listening skills that help to form an inclusive society of active citizens.
-These projects include Schools Question Time and the Young Citizens' Action Agenda.
-On 10 July 2008 they hosted the Young Citizens' Action Event at Central Hall, Westminster which was attended by 1,400 teenagers and was hosted by Huw Edwards (BBC News).
+The Institute became involved in projects that promoted vital 21st Century skills such as opinion forming, debating, speaking and listening skills that help to form an inclusive society of active citizens.
+These projects included Schools Question Time and the Young Citizens' Action Agenda.
+On 10 July 2008 It hosted the Young Citizens' Action Event at Central Hall, Westminster which was attended by 1,400 teenagers and was hosted by Huw Edwards (BBC News).